Today is the day I am going to change my life.

 So Dr. Leaf offers a 21-Day Brain Detox with a Five Step Switch on Your Brain learning process.
 Our thoughts control our brain – we are not victims of our brain or some chemical imbalance.
 Our own thoughts got our brains and emotions to whatever level of health (or ill-health) they are at.

-This process helps you remove the deeply embedded toxic thought (how we are perceiving our pain) and replace it with a new healthy thought.
+This process helps us remove the deeply embedded toxic thought (how we are perceiving our pain) and replace it with a new healthy thought.
 But not just on a surface level – way deep into our subconscious to where our very automatic, knee-jerk response to life reflects that.
 Whereas before doing this, we experience constant setbacks that betray any semblance of having it all together.

 How do you know if you’re thinking toxic thoughts?
 It’s really so easy to miss!
 But one sure fire way to know is how your body feels.
 My body feels toxic and stressed.
 That informs me that I am no doubt feeding on old toxic thoughts.
 If you live with a constant pit of anguish in your stomach or cannonball of grief on your chest, no doubt, you are feeding on toxic thoughts.